status-im/help.status.im/docs/en/your-profile-and-preferences/customize-direct-message-notifications.md

     1. In the **Settings** sidebar, click :desktop-notification: **Notifications and Sounds**.
     1. Turn **Notifications** off.

-!!! note
-    If you mute all Status app notifications, you're also muting notifications that appear on your screen and disappear shortly after.

 ## Customize direct message notifications

 === "Mobile"